Would you like to sell more crafts this holiday season?

 - What day of the week would be best for everyone to attend your crafting party?

 It is a good idea to reach out to everyone to see what works best for them.
-You are not going to be able to please everyone, so you will have to decide what day works for most people.
+You will not be able to please everyone, so you will have to decide what day works for most people.
 You can always choose to host two craft parties if it is more profitable and convenient for everyone.

 - What days are open on your calendar?

-Double-check your calendar to make sure you are not double booking.
+Double-check your calendar to make sure you are not double-booking.
 The upcoming months are a crazy time of the year.
-You do not want to ask people to your home for a craft fair if you are already committed to a different event.
+If you are already committed to a different event, you do not want to ask people to your home for a craft fair.

 - What will you be selling?

-Make a list of all the Christmas crafts and older inventory you will be displaying.
+Make a list of all the Christmas crafts and older inventory you will display.

 Treat it just like a craft show.
 Presentation means everything.
 The more attractive your display looks, the more Christmas crafts you will sell.

 - Where will you display your Christmas crafts?